 New GP Dr Laura Davison took a career break to become a jungle GP in Mexico.
 Here’s what happened

-This issue’s Apprentice correspondence comes to you from the gloriously sunny white beach of Cancun.
+I’m writing to you from the gloriously sunny white beach of Cancun.
 This information is important for two reasons.
-One, I am emphasising the importance of rest and relaxation time for you my fellow GPs, and two, I’ve just spent the past four weeks in the Mexican jungle as an expedition doctor for a wildlife conservation charity, and it seemed rude not to pop by the beach on the way home.
+One, I am emphasising the importance of rest and relaxation time for you my fellow doctors, and two, I’ve just spent the past four weeks in the Mexican jungle as an expedition doctor for a wildlife conservation charity, and it seemed rude not to pop by the beach on the way home.

 As a new locum GP, this is the first time in the six years post qualification that I’ve been in charge of my own rota.
 I now decide where and when I work, so, itching to explore this new-found freedom and try something different to spice up the monotony that can be the standard three-hour surgery session, I signed up to be an expedition medic with Operation Wallacea in Mexico.

 So here I am, sat on a beach, at the end of my month of being a jungle GP, having survived sleeping in a hammock, jumping over jumping spiders, dodging stinging scorpions and being massacred by mosquitos.
 It’s been a fantastic break from UK practice, but it’s not been a holiday particularly.
 Although I really only did 15 minutes of actual medicine each day, you are the sole health and safety officer on duty and ready for action 24/7 for a month.

 "The bonus of expedition work is nothing to do with the medicine.
 I got to see wildlife I’d never even heard of, sit atop a 2,000-year-old Mayan temple in a thunderstorm and make some fabulously interesting friends"